-FOR RM 10-K ORT PURSUANT TO SECTION 13 OR 15(D) OF MBER 31, 2009 F THE SECURITIES EXCHANGE ACT OF 1934 FOR THE FISCAI YEAR OR □ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(E O) OF THE SECURITIES EXCHANGE ACT OF 1934.
-Commission file number: 001-12421 THE DIFF SKIN ® EERENCE.
-DEMONSTRATED.
-TM Delaware (State or other jurisdictio of incorporation or organization) NU SKIN ENTERPRISES, I (Exact name of registrant as specified in 75 WEST CENTER STREIT PROVO UT 84601 87-0565309 (IRS Employer (Address of principal executive offices, incomber, including area code: (801) 345-1000 cluding zip code) Securities registered pursu ant to Section 12(b) of the Act: Title of each class A common stock, \$.
-E ed Securities registered pursu ant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as d efined in Rule 405 of the Securities Act.
-Yes 🗹 No 🗆 Indicate by check mark if the registrant is not required to file reports pursuant t to Section 13 or Section 15(d) of the Act.
-Yes $\ \square$ No $\ \square$ Indicate by check mark who during the preceding 12 m requirements for the past 9 onths (or for such shorter period that the Registrant red to be filed by Section 13 or 15(d) of the Securities Exchange Act of twas required to file such reports), and (2) has been subject to such files. f 1934 ing be submitted and posted p hether the Registrant has submitted electronically as ursuant to Rule 405 of Regulation S-T (§232.405 of submit and post such files).
-Yes \(\Boxed{\text{No}} \) No \(\Boxed{\text{No}} \) nd posted on its corporate Website, if any, every Interactive Data File f this chapter) during the preceding 12 months (or for such shorter per required to iod that the Indicate by check mark if be contained, to the best o or any amendment to this f the Registrant's knowledge, in definitive proxy or of Regulation S-K(§229.405 of this chapter) is not contained herein, a information statements incorporated by reference in Part III of this Fo and will no orm 10-K Indicate by check mark wl definitions of "large accele hether the Registrant is a large accelerated filer, an erated filer," "accelerated filer," and "smaller repor accelerated filer, a non-accelerated filer, or a smaller reporting compating company" in Rule 12b-2 of the Exchange Act. ny.
-See the Large accelerated filer Accelerated filer □
+FORM 10-K

+(Mark One)

+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE FISCAL YEAR ENDED DECEMBER 31, 2009

+OR

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934.

+Commission file number: 001-12421

+(Exact name of registrant as specified in its charter)

+Delaware (State or other jurisdiction of incorporation or organization)

+Large accelerated filer \square

+75 WEST CENTER STREET PROVO UT 84601

+(Address of principal executive offices, including zip code)

+Registrant's telephone number, including area code: (801) 345-1000

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Class A common stock, \$.001 par value Name of exchange on which registered New York Stock Exchange

+Securities registered pursuant to Section 12(g) of the Act: None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes  No 🗆

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes  No 🗹

+Indicate by check mark whether the Registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \square No \square

+Indicate by check mark whether the Registrant has submitted electronically and posted on its corporate Website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the Registrant was required to submit and post such files).
+Yes \Box No \Box

+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K(§229.405 of this chapter) is not contained herein, and will not be contained, to the best of the Registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

+Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

+Accelerated filer \Box

+Non-accelerated filer

+(Do not check if a smaller reporting company)

+Smaller Reporting Company

+Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes 🗆 No 🗵